jaijain96/k8s_experiments/notes/kubernetes-components.md

 field is unsatisfied).

-`Control Plane` components can be run on any machine in the cluster and span multiple machines in the cluster. **Doubt here: is the control plane also running as a container? are their different components in the control plane that run on separate containers deployed on various nodes in the cluster?**
+`Control Plane` components can be run on any machine in the cluster and span multiple machines in the cluster. **Doubt here: is the `Control Plane` also running as a `Container`?
+Are their different components in the `Control Plane` that run on separate `Container`s deployed on various nodes in the cluster?**

 ### kube-apiserver